devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 ### Sudo Usage

-**All `pb-manager` commands must be run as root or with `sudo`.** This is essential for managing system services (Nginx, PM2) and files.
+**All `pb-manager` commands must be run as root or with `sudo`.** This is essential for managing system services (Nginx, PM2), files in protected locations, and network configurations.

 ### DNS Configuration

 Correct DNS A (and/or AAAA) records pointing to your server's IP are **critical** for domain access and HTTPS.
-Ensure propagation before setup.
+Ensure propagation before setup. `pb-manager` attempts to validate this for HTTPS setups.

 ### Backups

 `pb-manager` **does not** handle data backups.
-Implement your own strategy for `~/.pb-manager/instances_data/<instance-name>/` directories.
+Implement your own strategy for backing up the `~/.pb-manager/instances_data/<instance-name>/` directories and potentially the `~/.pb-manager/` configuration directory itself.

 ### Security

 - Secure PocketBase admin accounts with strong passwords.
 - Keep your server and all software (OS, Nginx, PM2, Node.js, PocketBase) updated.
-- Review Nginx configurations for any site-specific hardening needed.
+- Review Nginx configurations for any site-specific hardening needed beyond the defaults provided.
+- Regularly review the audit log (`pb-manager audit`).